Norwegian Military Academy: History

 The Commander-in-Chief of the Norwegian armed forces, Hans Jacob Arnold Jensen, sent a request to the King of Denmark-Norway in 1750 to establish a school of mathematics in Christiania.
 The King determined, through the Royal Resolution of 16 December 1750, to establish The Free Mathematical School (Den frie matematiske skole).
 It was the first institution offering higher education in Norway, but it did not give any extensive military education.
 The students were recruited from the officer corps or from nobles in military service.

 After a reorganization in 1804, the school became an officer school and an independent unit with its own command.
 From 1876 to 1880 a college degree was required to apply.
 The school was first established at 10 Tollbugata in Oslo.
 It was moved to St. Olavsplass in 1899 and in 1918 it was moved back to Tollbugata 10.
 In 1969, it was moved to Linderud, where it is currently located.

 Between 1984 and 1995 Krigsskolen Gimlemoen in Kristiansand was also in operation.
 This was a 2-year degree (in addition to a one-year NCO/Sergeant schools, and at least one year service as an NCO as a requirement for admission).
-Students from KSG was awarded a commission as officers in the Army.
+Students from KSG were awarded a commission as officers in the Army.

 In 2003, the Military Academy was obligated to follow the Law of Universities and granted the right to award bachelor's degrees.